Tidinest

 Problem

-They want to find a more convenient way to manage and share the family schedule and routines.
+They want to find a simpler, more collaborative way to stay organised together.

 The goal